Theme is one core elements of NativeBase. You can customize NativeBase's theme as per your liking. NativeBase theme is complex object which looks like

 }

-but in this recipe, we'll only update few of them (namely colors, fonts, and config) using NativeBase's
+It has many but in this recipe, we will update only a few of them (namely colors, fonts, and config) using NativeBase's extendTheme function.

 import React from 'react';